Why is my patio disease

 Landscaping

-The answer to 'why is my patio disease' is that your patio may be suffering from a variety of issues, such as mold, mildew, or other types of fungal growth.
-These problems can be caused by poor drainage, excessive moisture, or even improper construction.
-Symptoms may include discoloration, cracking, or a slippery surface.
+The answer to 'why is my patio disease' is that your patio may be suffering from a variety of issues, including mold, mildew, or other fungal growth.
+These problems can be caused by poor drainage, excessive moisture, or lack of sunlight exposure.

 Sources